Finally, Backless Blundstones

 Observe the patient, quietly cool clothing on display in the Blundstone clog lookbook and imagine yourself, styled in crisply cool beige hues, slouching around in backless Blunds en route to a café on a lazy Sunday.

-It does feel like the Japanese branch of Blundstone is really making a push for its new mules, as it recently partnered with the #menswear-inclined COMME des GARÇONS HOMME for collaborative edition of its black leather mule
+It does feel like the Japanese branch of Blundstone is making a conscious push for its new mules, as it only just recently partnered with the #menswear-inclined COMME des GARÇONS HOMME for a collaborative edition of its black leather mule that's almost exactly the general release version but fitted with a special patterned insole.

 But you need not pay CDG prices for the privilege of sliding into a weatherproof Blunnie, you know.

-All of the Blundstone clogs are available on Blundstone's website for under $200, save for a special Vibram-soled pair.
+All of the beautifully backless Blundstone clogs are available on Blundstone's website for under $200, save for a special Vibram-soled pair that's just a tad higher.